To help keep us all safe, please check our conditions of entry related to COVID-19 before visiting.

 Gift of Peter Eve 2013

-Purchased with funds from the Basil Bressler Bequest 2004
+Purchased with funds provided by the Basil Bressler Bequest 2004

 Eric Smith describes the agony and finally the ecstasy of winning the 1982 Archibald Prize with the portrait of Peter Sculthorpe.